helius-labs/atlas-txn-sender/README.md

 `IDENTITY_KEYPAIR_FILE` - Path to the keypair file.
 If this is a validator key it will use a staked connection to the validator.

+`PORT` - Port to run the service on.
+Default is 4040.

 To run this service locally, all you need to do is clone it, set the envs above, and run

 `cargo run`